Data Overview and Downstream Analysis

 - The size of the graph title

-3. Transcription Factor activity inference analysis
+2.3.3.
+Transcription Factor activity inference analysis

 Adjustable graph parameters

-Analysis of "Count table"
+3. Analysis of "Count table"

+3.1.
 Swarm plot

 The swarm plot visualises expression differences of genes of interest across samples.
 Samples with the same experimental conditions (replicated samples) are grouped together, making it easy to compare differences between conditions.
-Please make sure that the sample names are all set to SamepleName_Rep# so that the interface can tell which samples are replicates of each other.

 Adjustable graph parameters

-- the size (width and height) of the figure.
+- The size (width and height) of the figure.

-- the size of the X and Y axis/label font size.
+- The size of the X and Y axis/label font size.

 - The point size.